li-zyang/zTools/PyPI_package_example/README.md

 ```
 3. **Use twine to upload your package**
 ```
+# assume you're in the "Project-root" where "dist/" is generated there
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*  # test PyPI index (may not needed) twine upload dist/*   # real PyPI index
 ```